SyndaKitty/Ideas/README.md

 ## Removals
-As stated in rule #3, I get 2 free renewals a year.
+As stated in rule #3, I get 2 free removals a year.
 This is a list of items that have been removed in the past and why

 ##### 2019
 +